binfalse/binfalse.de/_posts/2020-02-07-jekyll-throwing-strange-error-at-library-rb-112.md

 The error was very cryptic and didn't provide any hint on how to fix things.
 The internet also didn't help much, that's why I'm logging it here.
 I just managed to fix it by chance: A (rather unsimilar) bug report was talking about `sassc`.
-As I did not have an idea on how to approach the problem, I just tried (re)installing the tool.
+~~As I did not have an idea on how to approach the problem, I just tried (re)installing the tool.
 And it did the trick...!?
-Not sure why, and not sure why it wasn't installed as a dependency with Jekyll, or ...!?
+Not sure why, and not sure why it wasn't installed as a dependency with Jekyll, or ...!?~~

-However, running
+~~However, running~~

 {% highlight bash %}
 gem install sassc
 {% endhighlight %}

-did fixed it for me ([patch for the corresponding Docker image](https://github.com/binfalse/docker-jekyll/commit/9904684ea07f383428bc50b1f49c7069fc909371)).
+~~did fixed it for me ([patch for the corresponding Docker image](https://github.com/binfalse/docker-jekyll/commit/9904684ea07f383428bc50b1f49c7069fc909371)).~~

+## Update

+The above didn't actually fully-solve the problem.
+It just re-installed `sassc` locally, which fixed the issue in the container on the current platform.
+However, when I compile the very same image at the Docker Hub and pull the new version it's broken again..!?
+The `sassc` compilation product seems to be plattform dependent!? #wtf

+Anyway.
+I finally got it fixed by installing `sassc` using `--disable-march-tune-native`, see also [github.com/sass/sassc-ruby/issues/146](https://github.com/sass/sassc-ruby/issues/146):

+{% highlight bash %}
+gem install sassc -- --disable-march-tune-native
+{% endhighlight %}

+The [updated patch for my Docker image](https://github.com/binfalse/docker-jekyll/commit/5644ffbadb5453a4a755f5c0147aac904beda92c) is available from GitHub.

+## Log

 Maybe that can be of help for somebody else?
 Here is the full error that was thrown: